Call Today! Free Immediate Response (818) 781-1570

 As a result of federal case law, the guidelines range itself is now “advisory,” meaning that a sentencing judge in federal court retains significant discretion to “vary” from the guidelines based on yet another set of multiple factors.

-If the defendant possesses a relatively small amount of certain illegal narcotics, they may face a five or even ten-year mandatory minimum sentence from which the judge cannot vary.
+Another factor that differs in federal practice is the more prevalent application of mandatory minimum sentences, especially for drug offenses.
+Suppose the defendant possesses a relatively small amount of certain illegal narcotics.
+In that case, they may face a five or even ten-year mandatory minimum sentence from which the judge cannot vary.

 State Court v.
 Federal Court

-It was a significant benefit to the clients that they had been indicted in State, rather than federal, court as the amount of methamphetamines seized would have subjected them to a mandatory ten-year sentence minimum in federal court, whereas a State court prosecutor and judge agreed to only a four-year prison sentence which could be served at 50%.
+It was a significant benefit to the clients that they had been indicted in State, rather than federal, court, as the amount of methamphetamines seized would have subjected them to a mandatory ten-year sentence minimum in federal court.
+In contrast, a State court prosecutor and judge agreed to only a four-year prison sentence, which could be served at 50%.

-When faced with sentencing in federal drug cases, therefore, effective advocacy in plea negotiations is particularly important to attempt to resolve the case in a way which does not trigger these draconian mandatory minimum sentences.
+When faced with sentencing in federal drug cases, effective advocacy in plea negotiations is particularly important.
+It can potentially resolve the case in a way that avoids triggering these draconian mandatory minimum sentences, providing the defendant with a profound sense of relief and hope.

 Common Federal Crimes